-To get an Amazon Student membership, you need an .edu email address or must be able to otherwise verify your enrollment status.
+To get an Amazon Student membership, you need a “.edu” email address or must be able to otherwise verify your enrollment status.

 7. Unearth the deep discounts

-Every day can be like Black Friday on Amazon if you know where to look.
+Every day can be like Black Friday on Amazon.com if you know where to look.

-- Used items.
-Amazon allows third-party sellers and individuals to sell used items through its site.
-Some of these “used” items are actually brand new and sold at deep discount.
-Look for items that are eligible for Prime or Super Saver shipping.
-In addition, watch out for those penny books that come with $15 shipping and handling charges.
+- Used items: Amazon allows third-party sellers and individuals to sell used items through its site.
+Some of these “used” items are actually new and sold at a deep discount.
+Look for items that are eligible for free shipping.
+And shop carefully — beware those penny books that come with $15 shipping and handling charges.

-- Deal of the Day.
-Every day, Amazon has a new deal.
+- Deal of the Day: Every day, Amazon has a new deal.
 You can find it by clicking on “Today’s Deals” next to the Amazon logo at the top of the page.
-As I write this, the current daily deal is up to 50 percent off select Hasbro toys.

-- Outlet Department.
-The Amazon Outlet can be buried on the site and may be difficult to find unless you stumble on it.
-Here’s a direct link to the Outlet, and that’s where you’ll find some of the best deals on new items.
+- Outlet Department: The Amazon Outlet can be buried on the site and may be difficult to find unless you stumble upon it.
+Here’s a direct link to the Outlet, where you’ll find some of the best deals on new items.

 Warehousedeals.com?
 What’s that all about?
 Aren’t we talking about Amazon here?